Stand On Your Own

 What is Stand on Your Own

 Stand On Your Own is an NGO fully registered in Uganda and focuses on improving the Education, Health and livelihood of rural, marginalised village communities in Western Uganda.
-It consists of a Nursery and Primary School called Ruhanga-Development-School, which offers high quality private education to 500 rural children; a vocational training centre for those who have finished primary school and need to bring money in.
+It consists of a Nursery and Primary School called Ruhanga-Development-School, which offers high quality affordable education to 500 rural children; a vocational training centre for those who have finished primary school and need to bring money in.
 The latter develops a broad range of skills in young people and has the knock on effect of preventing early pregnancy and unwanted marriage of girls.
 Also included in Stand on Your Own is: The McNeil Medical Centre, which provides medical services and community outreach work.
 It evolved from a community based organisation started in 2007 and was registered as an NGO in 2012.

 A video showing school life, what an assembly is like, what the volunteers did including: teaching, constructing buildings, watching the childrens plays and visiting one of their family homes.

-Children at the School singing a song to welcome teachers.
+Children at the School singing a song to welcome teachers

-Ruhanga Development School
+Ruhanga Development School and Nursery

 The Ruhanga Development School is set amongst the rolling hills of South West Uganda, about 40kms past Mbarara, on the main road to Kabale and towards Rwanda.
 The school is managed by the local PTA and a Ugandan NGO called ‘Stand On Your Own’.
 It is supported by the UK charity Uganda Lodge Community Projects, (registered charity no. 1150023).